• HOME

 The rooms are decorated in colonial-style charm with elaborate wood touches, comfortable beds, and an ensuite bathroom with a jacuzzi.
 It has facilities for disabled guests, plus free parking and airport shuttle service.

-You can enjoy a free daily breakfast in their outdoor courtyard before going for a dip in the inviting pool.
+You can enjoy daily breakfast in their outdoor courtyard before going for a dip in the inviting pool.
 If this sounds like the perfect stay, click here to go ahead and reserve your spot!

 14. El Convento Boutique Hotel